Botanical Casting: Capturing the Garden in Plaster. |Saturday 9th May 2026

 Alongside her gallery practice, Clare is a passionate educator, creating welcoming, reflective spaces where others can explore materials, develop skills and experience the joy of making.

-Learn more about Clare’s practice on her website.
+Learn more about Clare’s in her profile article in The Asterion Journal.